 2. Quickly get to the point

-James Rose, Co-Founder and Head of Marketing at Australia-based Content Snare, says it’s unfair to force clients to wade through a huge chunk of text in an email to learn about a price increase.
+James Rose, Co-Founder and Head of Marketing at Australia-based Content Snare, says it’s unfair to force clients to wade through a huge chunk of text in an email to get to a notice of price increase.

-It’s better to be upfront about it in the first few sentences rather than bury it at the bottom of a message.
+When it comes to how to announce a price increase to clients, it’s better to be upfront about it in the first few sentences rather than bury a price increase note at the bottom of a message.

 “If you waste too much time on fluff and preamble, your client will see right through it.
 As they read it they’ll be thinking ‘come on, what’s the bad news?’,” Rose says.

 Instead, it’s best to just get to the point quickly – tell them how much their prices will be going up by, what they will be afterward, and when this all takes effect.
-If they want to read the whole email and find out more, they would.
+If they want to read the whole email to find out more, they will do that.

-3. Consider calling VIP clients before sending an email
+3. Consider calling VIP clients before sending a price increase announcement to customers by email

 In a world where client communications and marketing processes are becoming increasingly automated, there’s something to be said about mustering the courage to call customers about a price hike.